phylosopher07/phylosopher07/README.md

 - 🔭 I’m currently working on KYPT(Korean Youth Physicists' Tournament)
 - 🌏 I'm living in South Korea.
-- 🏫 I'm currently going to Gyeonggi Science High School.
+- 🏫 I'm atteding to Gyeonggi Science High School.
 - 📖 I’m currently learning general relativity and jekyll blogs.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...